syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/OLAP-Client-Exporting.md

 I> This option is applicable only for PivotChart in PivotClient specifically when exported to Excel document.

-You can set an option to export PivotChart to an Excel document, either as image or PivotChart format itself by setting the boolean property `exportChartAsImage`, inside the `BeforeExport` event.
+You can set an option to export PivotChart to an Excel document, either as image or PivotChart format itself by setting the Boolean property `exportChartAsImage`, inside the `BeforeExport` event.

 N> By default PivotChart will be exported as image format to Excel document.